eflows4hpc/ISC23_tutorial/hands-on/dls/README.md

 This part will cover the introduction to Airflow and creation of data pipelines

 ## Prerequisites
 Python and python venv module should be installed on your machine.
 See platform specific details: https://www.python.org/downloads/.
+For Windows you will require [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) installed, you can also use Docker if available on your system.

 ## Setup
 Check-out the repository